 When this film was released, these three actors’ careers were sizzling.
 And Robert Towne was, and still is, the guy who wrote Chinatown.
 While he’d only directed one movie, the same-sex romantic and sports drama Personal Best in 1982, it was well-received, if not a commercial hit.
 Expectations were high all around for Tequila Sunrise.
 Maybe that’s why critics were so tough on it.

 I saw it and I loved it, and continue to enjoy its complications.

 Dale “Mac” McKussic (Mel Gibson) and Nick Frescia (Kurt Russell) grew up together.
 They went to high school together.
 They got drunk and smoked joints on sun-touched California beaches together, probably chased all the same girls.
 But after that, Mac became a professional drug dealer and Nick became a cop.
 They stayed friends, even when Mac got busted in Mexico and was thrown in jail.
 And while Mac was locked up, he made friends with a big deal drug smuggler named Carlos (Raul Julia).

-Part of the reason Mac wants to be good is so he can earn the respect of restaurateur Jo Ann Vallenari (Michelle Pfeiffer), who runs a popular Italian joint.
-And that’s where Nick and Mac catch up, and where Mac introduces Nick to Jo Ann.
+Part of the reason Mac wants to be a good boy is so he can earn the respect of restaurateur Jo Ann Vallenari (Michelle Pfeiffer), who runs a popular Italian joint.
+That’s where Nick and Mac catch up over fancy pasta dishes, and where Mac introduces Nick to Jo Ann.

 This triggers a love triangle—Nick might be making the moves on Jo Ann to figure out what she knows about Mac’s activities, or he might be falling for her.
 Mac, on the other hand, as a once and perhaps future drug dealer, he just likes her.
 She symbolizes the other life that he so craves, one where he doesn’t have all the headaches that come from being a professional criminal.